dandi/dandi-archive/doc/design/new-user-questionnaire.md

 6) The DANDI admins will decide whether to approve or reject the user.
 7) a) If approved, the user will receive an email saying so and they will be able to logon and use DANDI as normal.
    <br>
-   b) If rejected, the user will receive an email containing the custom reason (if one was provided), as well as an email address to contact if they belieave they shouldn't have been rejected.
+   b) If rejected, the user will receive an email containing the custom reason (if one was provided), as well as an email address to contact if they believe they shouldn't have been rejected.